omarabdelgelil/Advanced-Spreadsheet-Analysis-EXCELVBA/README.md

 # Advanced-Spreadsheet-Analysis- Using EXCEL VBA
-Creating an online currency converter which downloads data from Bloomberg.
+Creating an online currency converter which downloads data from Bloomberg using Excel VBA